easylist/easylist.github.io/content/pages/04_policy.rst

 ---------------
 - Purpose
 	- EasyList filters must remove `adverts </2011/07/11/the-definition-of-advert-and-link-exchange-policy.html>`_, although it is acceptable for them to incidentally remove tracking.
-	- Self-promotion should not be specifically removed by EasyList, although equally should not be whitelisted if it is blocked.
+	- Self-promotion should not be specifically removed by EasyList, although equally should not be allowed if it is blocked.
 	- Adverts must be blocked regardless of the reasons for their presence or the purpose that the money raised ultimately serves.
 	- `Ads caused by malware or adware extensions or plugins on your computer will not be fixed </2013/03/09/ads-caused-by-malware-or-adware-extensions-or-plugins.html>`_.